Roadrunner (Australian music magazine): History

 The magazine hit financial difficulties in mid-1982 and relocated to Sydney for a final issue, which was published in January 1983.
-The final issue saw a change to a full colour, glossy format that anticipated the emergence of Countdown Magazine (1982–87) and the Australian version of Smash Hits.
+The final issue saw a change to a full colour, glossy format that anticipated the emergence of Countdown Magazine (1982–87) and the Australian version of the British magazine Smash Hits.

+Robertson later wrote: "Roadrunner survived for five years due to the combination of a posse of enthusiastic (and usually unpaid) contributors, a creative and understanding production crew, a sympathetic printer, the support of key music industry personalities and—perhaps most important of all—a small but dedicated readership".

-Notable contributors included: Keith Shadwick, Stuart Matchett, Ross Stapleton, Scott Matheson, Peter Nelson, Adrian Ryan, Keri Phillips, Craig N. Pearce, Larry Buttrose, Chris Willis, Toby Creswell, Mark Mordue, Richard McGregor, Richard Guilliat, David Langsam, Jillian Burt, Dennis Atkins and Elly McDonald.
+Notable contributors included: Keith Shadwick, Stuart Matchett, Ross Stapleton, Scott Matheson, Peter Nelson, Adrian Ryan, Keri Phillips, Craig N. Pearce, Larry Buttrose, Chris Willis, Toby Creswell, Mark Mordue, Richard McGregor, Richard Guilliat, David Langsam, Jillian Burt, Dennis Atkins, and Elly McDonald.

+Assessment and impact

+In the first edition of the Australian Music Directory (1981–82), Miranda Brown commented that Roadrunner offered its readers "the vitality that established papers often lack... though its coverage of the English scene is extensive, most of the copy is written by Australians abroad or here.
+Roadrunner articles tend to be rough-edged and experimental, with a minimum of editorial intervention... the magazine was the first to treat Australian music as a force with its own history, geography and ideologies, although the other major rock papers quickly followed suit".